mmende/php-cgi-handler/README.md

 # The CGI Handler class helps writing php scripts called by cli

 The usage is pretty simple.
-You just have to create a CGI_Handler instance with a option array specifying the desired flags.
+Just create a CGI Handler instance with an option array specifying the desired flags.
 When calling the script from cli flags are those values starting with a - like -file.

 ```php
 include 'cgi_handler.php';